Subject Source: Lcnaf

 Found in 17 Collections and/or Records:

-Scope and Content note This collection is comprised of a single volume anonymous account book, and is "an account of mony advanced for the Poor of the City of Philadelphia."
+Overview This collection is comprised of a single volume anonymous account book, which is "an account of mony advanced for the Poor of the City of Philadelphia."
 Entries include amounts donated by various individuals in the Philadelphia area.

 Overview Contains the collected correspondence of the Bringhurst family, largely compiled by C. Marshall Taylor.
 It includes correspondence, 1780-1806, of Philadelphia Quaker businessman James Bringhurst and his letters received from John Murray of New York City.
 Bringhurst corresponded with family and prominent friends including John Dickinson, Job Scott, Nathan Hunt, James Pemberton, Jesse Kersey, Lindley Murray and Moses Brown.
 Of particular interest are descriptions of life in Philadelphia and the...